 The control environment is based upon organizational values and expected standards of conduct.
-To facilitate adherence to expected standards, senior management has established structures, standard practices and policies.
+To facilitate

 Employment practices establish the professional competencies and professional practices expected of the Company's employees.
-These competencies are outlined in the Company's policies regarding conduct, recruitment, remuneration, appraisal and development of employees.
+These competencies are outlined in the Company's policies regarding conduct. recruitment, remuneration, appraisal and development of employees.
 Moreover, the most important employment practices are outlined in specific codes, charters and policies, such as:

 - Code of conduct

 - Speak up procedure Policy on whistle-blowing

 - Policy on fraud management;

 - Policy on customer due diligence;

 - Policy on trading in securities;

-- Policy on employee background screening;
+- Policy on employee background screening:

 - Policy on complaint management;

 - Policy on auditor independence;

 - Policy on anti-trust and fair competition;

-- Policy on business in accordance with licenses:
+- Policy on business in accordance with licenses;

 - Policy on external representation;

-- Policy on incident reporting;

-- Policy on Fitness & Probity;